FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ### Execute UniConfig operation

-* Command 'request' us used for execution of UniConfig operations such as 'commit' or 'calculate-diff' in the UniConfig transaction.
+* Command 'request' is used to execute UniConfig operations such as 'commit' or 'calculate-diff' in the UniConfig transaction.
 * User can fill in input parameters and values interactively or via provided JSON snippet.